icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - [Digital Ocean's Update on Customer Shutdown Incident](https://blog.digitalocean.com/an-update-on-last-weeks-customer-shutdown-incident/) - Aggressively shutting down user servers is good from a business point of view to prevent fraudster abusing free resources, until it's not.

 - [Awesome Credit Modeling](https://github.com/mourarthur/awesome-credit-modeling#readme) - How to use statistical methods to classify applicants into categories to reduce risks.
-Lots of inspiration and reasearch papers there to improve general scoring.
+Lots of inspiration and research papers there to improve general scoring.

 ### Statistics